korneltlaczala/powershell-profile/tasks.md

 - bind a specific key to focus currently open terminal session

+- open chat gpt in a new chrome window

 ### Clean code

 - add new functions to help listing